serenitysource/customer-management/START_HERE.md

 ## What Is This?

-This is a **complete, production-ready Laravel 11 + Vue.js 3 application** for the Slipstream Developer Assessment.
-It's a customer and contact management system that runs entirely in Docker containers.
+This is a **complete, production-ready Laravel 11 + Vue.js 3 application** for customer and contact management.
+It runs entirely in Docker containers.

 ## ⚡ Super Quick Start (3 Commands)